 Yes, there is such a thing as being “free” when it comes to APIs in healthcare.
 Human API, at a glance, may seem like your average medical database optimizer.
 But its platform connects and integrates with a slightly more advanced machine learning system than others.
 Why “slightly more advanced”?
 Simply put, it learns with an already very well established database.

 As for its services, its best merit is that it is perfectly scalable.
 Simpler forms of embedding its health data APIs can significantly boost app usability due to the aforementioned advanced AI.
 Okay, suppose you are not integrating into its multiple databases.
 In that case, Human healthcare API can also provide the option to find your own method, as a developer, to share local health data via their platform.

 Best of all, Human API is still currently accepting applications for COVID-19 database app systems for absolutely free.
 This includes all integration resources for any affiliated group or organization also tasked with the same objective.

 For Multi-Grade, Multi-Scalar Applications: Cloud Healthcare API (Google)

-Finally, Google Healthcare API features some of the most comprehensive data exchange features that you can possible get for a healthcare-focused API.
-This is Google after all, and access to its cloud services means that all database solutions are within your firm grasp…provided Google gets to benefit from the data used/collected as well.
+Finally, Google Healthcare API features some of the most comprehensive data exchange features that you can possibly get for a healthcare-focused API.
+This is Google, after all, and access to its cloud services means that all database solutions are within your firm grasp…provided Google gets to benefit from the data used/collected as well.